Self-Supervised Multimodal Learning: A Survey: Challenges and Future Directions

-\keypoint{Robustness and Fairness} As SSML models become more widely used, it is crucial to ensure their reliability prior to deployment, in order for society to trust AI.
-However state-of-the-art models are still limited in this regard.
-For example, vision-language models have been shown to have limited compositional understanding and struggle with simple concepts like ``behind'' \cite{yuksekgonul2023when}.
-Additionally, researchers have observed that some modalities may be less robust than others when faced with perturbations in the multimodal setting \cite{schiappa2022robustness}. {Another significant challenge in robustness is to maintain stable performance when arbitrary combinations of modalities are added or removed at inference time.
-SSL has shown itself to be promising in improving robust multimodal representations~\cite{mckinzie2023robustness}.}

-Also, despite the growing interest in fairness issues in generative models \cite{Carlini2023ExtractingTD, ZanonBoito2022ASO}, discriminative SSML models are not immune to bias.
-For instance, they have been found to exhibit bias based on gender \cite{srinivasan2022worst} or race~\cite{Agarwal2021EvaluatingCT} by aggregating bias from multimodal data \cite{Birhane2021MultimodalDM}, the model architecture and objective function \cite{liang2022mind}, which can reinforce harmful stereotypes.
+\keypoint{Robustness and Fairness} As SSML models become more widely used, it is crucial to ensure their reliability prior to deployment.
+However, state-of-the-art models are still limited in this regard.
+For example, vision-language models have been shown to have limited compositional understanding and struggle with simple concepts like ``behind''~\cite{yuksekgonul2023when}.
+Another significant challenge in robustness is to maintain stable performance when arbitrary combinations of modalities are added or removed at inference time.
+SSL has shown itself to be promising in improving robust multimodal representations~\cite{mckinzie2023robustness}.
+Also, despite the growing interest in fairness issues in generative models \cite{Carlini2023ExtractingTD}, discriminative SSML models are not immune to bias.
+For instance, they have been found to exhibit bias based on gender \cite{srinivasan2022worst} or race~\cite{Agarwal2021EvaluatingCT} by aggregating bias from multimodal data \cite{Birhane2021MultimodalDM}, the model architecture and objective function \cite{liang2022mind}.
 Future work on identifying and eliminating the sources of bias is required.